A little bit about me

 My Master’s in Organizational Psychology and Leadership is from Teachers College, Columbia University, and a dual B.A. in Psychology/Urban Studies from Manhattan College, Riverdale, NY.

-I am affiliated with the Pace Transformational Leadership Advisory Council, Collective Brains, Arts Westchester, The National Storytelling Network (Board Chair – Stories in Organization Group, LANES – (The Northeastern Storytelling Group), The Blue Door Gallery.
+I am affiliated with Collective Brains, Narativ, Inc., The Accumatch Behavior Intelligence Coaches Network, Arts Westchester, The National Storytelling Network (Board Chair – Stories in Organization Group, LANES – (The Northeastern Storytelling Group and The Blue Door Gallery.

 The fun side of me